 Kelly holds a B.A. from the University of Minnesota.
 Off the ice, Kelly is a part-time broadcaster with the regional sports network in the Twin Cities.
 In 2023, she received a local Emmy Award nomination for her collaboration on a series for Bally Sports North.

-Olympic, World & NCAA Champion, Renata is a Canadian Olympic Hopeful for what would be her 3rd consecutive Winter Olympic Team in 2026.
+Olympic, World & NCAA Champion, Renata was selected to her 3rd consecutive Winter Olympic Team in 2026 and is an Alternate Captain for Canada.
 Renata plays in the PWHL for the Toronto Sceptres and is a native of Burlington, ON.
 She serves as an Alternate Captain for the Sceptres.

 Renata was named the Best Defender in the PWHL, was a Billie Jean King PWHL Regular Season MVP Finalist and named to the First Team All- PWHL in 2025.
 In the Inaugural PWHL season, she was a member of the Second Team All-PWHL.
 At the 2023, 2024 & 2025 IIHF Women’s World Championships, she was named to the Media All Star Team and in 2024 won the Directorate Award as the Best Defender.